Bobby Rydell: Health and death

 Rydell cancelled a 2012 Australia tour because his health had deteriorated significantly and he was in need of urgent major surgery.
 On July 9, 2012, he underwent a double organ transplant, to replace his liver and one kidney, at Thomas Jefferson University in his hometown of Philadelphia.
 In January 2013, six months after the double transplant surgery, Rydell returned to the stage in Las Vegas for a three-night engagement to a sold-out audience.
 He continued to perform internationally and returned to tour Australia in 2014.

-Rydell died from complications of pneumonia at Jefferson Abington Hospital on April 5, 2022, at the age of 79.
+Rydell died from complications of pneumonia at Jefferson Abington Hospital on April 5, 2022, three weeks before his 80th birthday.

 Media

 In the Broadway musical drama Grease, its film adaptation, and the film's sequel Grease 2, the high school was named "Rydell High" after Rydell.

-In 2000, in the book The Beatles Anthology (p.
-96), Paul McCartney said: John [Lennon] and I wrote "She Loves You" together.
-There was a Bobby Rydell song out at the time and, as often happens, you think of one song when you write another.
-We'd planned an "answering song" where a couple of us would sing "she loves you" and the other ones would answer "yeah yeah".
-We decided that was a crummy idea but at least we then had the idea of a song called "She Loves You".
-So we sat in the hotel bedroom for a few hours and wrote it—John and I, sitting on twin beds with guitars.